ZeemPython/Discord-Mafia-Bot/README.md

-# Discordbots
-Mafia Bot
+# Rekkin Daily Mafia Bot

-This is a Mafia bot for Discord created by EvoZims
+This is a Mafia bot for Discord created by EvoZims (Exclusive to server)

 Serverlink: https://discord.gg/UPZvCYX